GRIDAPPSD/pyvvo/README.rst

 be a PyCharm limitation rather than a limitation of the EnvFile plugin itself.

-To run the tests: 1.
-Ensure you've installed all the software detailed in this README.
-2. Ensure the platform is running, as specified in the `GridAPPS-D section <#gridapps-d>`__.
-3. Ensure you have `PyCharm configured <#setting-up-pycharm-to-work-with-pyvvo>`__.
+To run the tests:

+1. Ensure you've installed all the software detailed in this README.

+2. Ensure the platform is running, as specified in :ref:`gridapps-d`

+3. Ensure you configured PyCharm according to :ref:`set-up-pycharm`.
     As mentioned, for the most tests to pass you should have the docker-compose interpreter configured.

 4. With pyvvo open in PyCharm, right click on the ``tests`` directory and click ``Run 'Unittests in tests'``.
 The full test suite will take upwards of a minute or two to run (some of the tests are more of integration tests, and I need to split them out in the future).

 5. After the tests have run, click the ``Collapse All`` icon in the bottom left area where PyCharm displays the testing results.

-6.
-Click the arrow to then expand the tests.
+6. Click the arrow to then expand the tests.

 7. At the time of writing, with platform version ``v2019.09.1``, and with this repository at commit ``38e43dc39a3fb7292c180ae09aadf5e3f92b7473``, I expect to see 636 tests with 5 failures and 1 error.
 Note this is the output from Python, not from PyCharm.
 PyCharm reports 826 tests with 7 failures.

 Note that sometimes PyCharm hangs at the end of tests.
 Give it a minute, then click the red square to stop the tests.
 It'll then stop the